Palawan massacre: Aftermath

-On February 28, the 8th Army landed on Palawan as part of Operation VICTOR III and it is believed that many of the perpetrators of the massacre were killed in action or went missing defending the island in that campaign including the camp commanding officer Lieutenant Yoshikazu "Buzzard" Sato, who carried out the massacre.
-Palawan garrison battalion commander Captain Nagayoshi Kojima, and garrison company commander Lieutenant Sho Yoshiwara were also missing in action and were not among the Japanese soldiers defending Palawan to surrender after the American campaign to retake the island.
+On February 28, the 8th Army landed on Palawan as part of Operation VICTOR III.
+It is believed that many of the perpetrators of the massacre were killed in action or went missing defending the island in that campaign, including the camp commanding officer Lieutenant Yoshikazu "Buzzard" Sato, who carried out the massacre.
+Palawan garrison battalion commander Captain Nagayoshi Kojima and garrison company commander Lieutenant Sho Yoshiwara were also missing in action, and were not among the Japanese soldiers defending Palawan to surrender after the American campaign to retake the island.

 Bones of the victims were discovered in early 1945.

 General Tomoyuki Yamashita took the full blame and was charged with the Palawan massacre and other war crimes committed in the Philippines at his trial in 1945 under the doctrine of command responsibility.
 Under the principle that would later become known as the Yamashita Standard, he was convicted and hanged on 23 February 1946.

 After the war, survivors Glenn McDole and Doug Bogue helped the US War Crimes Branch identify former guards and officers detained in Sugamo Prison, and interrogated in Tokyo's Dai-Ichi Building.
 Of the 33 charged with war crimes, 16 were put on trial, and 6 were acquitted.
 Those found guilty on 8 November 1948 included Lt.
 Gen. Seiichi Terada, sentenced to a life term, the Camp's Kempeitai commander Master Sergeant Taichi Deguchi, sentenced to be hanged but later commuted to a 30-year sentence by Gen. Douglas MacArthur, Superior Private Tomisaburo Sawa, sentenced to 5 years, head cook Manichi Nishitani, sentenced to 5 years, Lt.
 Gen. Kizo Mikama, sentenced to 12 years and Lt.
 Col. Mamoru Fushimi, sentenced to 10 years, while the remaining four were sentenced to 2–5 years.
 However, on December 31, 1958, all those remaining in prison were freed under a general amnesty for Japanese war crimes prisoners.

 The diary of a Japanese sergeant major had the following entry for 15 December 1944:

 Due to the sudden change of situation, the 150 prisoners of war were executed.
-Those who escaped were discovered this morning in the Puerto Princessa antiaircraft trench and were shot.
+Those who escaped were discovered this morning in the Puerto Princesa antiaircraft trench and were shot.
 They truly died a pitiful death.Another officer, Lieutenant Colonel Satoshi Oie, was tried separately.
 He was found guilty of crimes related to the murders of Filipino and Chinese civilians, sentenced to death, and executed by firing squad in Japan on 23 October 1948.